Has anyone noticed that is really cold.

 off in the distance i hear Pete coming around to check on me only to find me laughing hysterically and stopping momentarily to say ow.
 He comes over and giggles a bit to himself and helps me to my feet. at this point my shoulder is messed up quite a bit. where from i proceeded for the next few hours every once in a while stating "for the shorties" a quote from aqua teen hunger force. so I have learned that i should not forget to stair.

-PFC Zenhenko;332" said:@"PFC Noye" I imagine you were completely sober throughout this ;)
+@PFC Noye I imagine you were completely sober throughout this

 4 June 1745 - The Battle of Hohenfriedberg is fought.